 School started later at 8.30 am on the first day as compared to 7.25 am usually.
-This gives the school the necessary time and space to organize the P1 students and their parents in the assembly hall.
+The later timing gives the school the necessary time and space to organise the P1 students and their parents in the assembly hall.

-The P1s were gathered in accordance to their class number while the parents were encouraged to sit on the other side of the hall.
-By 8.50 am, the students were whisked off to their classrooms and the school principal began her Round 2 Speech to the P1 parents.
+The P1s were gathered in accordance with their class number while the parents were encouraged to sit on the other side of the hall.
+By 8.50 am, the students were whisked off to their classrooms, and the school principal began her Round 2 Speech to the P1 parents.
 Round 1 was held during the November orientation program.

-Contents of her speech was largely similar to her earlier one, just more concise.
-It revolved around education as a mean to an end, rather than a close-ended path which will determine the child’s fate for the rest of his/her life.
+Contents of her speech were mostly similar to her earlier one, just more concise.
+It revolved around education as a means to an end, rather than a close-ended path which will determine the child’s fate for the rest of his/her life.